saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 uBO to ignore the aggressive global block for this site, and let the normal filter lists handle the blocking.

+Click the padlock to make the rules NOOP rules permanent.

 You can also disable JavaScript in Settings as needed replacing the need for NoScript.